RicardoRagel/qt-qml-sample-app/README.md

 * [Qt + QtCreator](https://www.qt.io/download).
 Created using Qt 5.14.2

-Any other library different to the provided by Qt has been used to simplify the example.
+No other libraries different from the provided by Qt have been used to simplify the example.

 ## Installation